Sept. 16-Oct. 14, 2016

 Images above left to right: Dalton Ghetti, Needle and Thread, c 1998, carved pencil, Image by Sloan T. Howard Photography Slinkachu, Skyscraping, 2012, C-type print on Aluminium, 120 x 180 cm, Image courtesy of slinkachu.com

 Jan.
 13-Feb.
 14, 2017 (closed Jan.
 16)

-featuring the work of Brian Campbell, Angel Clark, Willie "Bing" Davis, Natasha Giles, Bianca Spriggs, Kiptoo Tarus, Frank X Walker, Valeria Watson and others
+featuring the work of Brian Campbell, Angel Clark, Willis “Bing” Davis, Natasha Giles, Jared Owens, Kelly Phelps, Kyle Phelps, Bobby Scroggins, Bianca Spriggs, Kiptoo Tarus, Frank X Walker, Valeria Watson, and Lavon Van Williams

 Feb.
 21-March 29, 2017